raegarc/unstoppable-ethereum/README.md

 # Unstoppable Ethereum
-A python script for nanopool that don't allow your rig to stop
+A python script for nanopool that doesn't allow your rig to stop

 <b>Requirements</b>